LaraFB/3-ano/README.md

 ***
 ##### User Story 1
-As a student, I want to be able to track my daily expenses,so that I can maintain an accurate record of my personal finances.
+As a student, I want to be able to track my daily expenses, so that I can maintain an accurate record of my personal finances.
 ***
 ##### User Story 2
 As a user, I want to manage categories so that I can organize my expenses according to different types.